sikoried/sequence-learning/Readme.md

 **Announcements and Discussions:** [Moodle Course #5312](https://elearning.ohmportal.de/course/view.php?id=5312)

+**Teams** for discussion around assignments: `4fbxju8`.

 ### Format

 Each week, we will discuss algorithms and their theory before implementing them to get a better hands-on understanding.
 The materials consist of a mix of required and recommended readings, slides as well as a set of programming assignments.
 These assignments are mandatory and in `python3`.
-Pairprogramming encouraged, [_BYOD_](https://en.wikipedia.org/wiki/Bring_your_own_device) strongly recommended!
+Pair-programming encouraged, [_BYOD_](https://en.wikipedia.org/wiki/Bring_your_own_device) strongly recommended!

 ### Credits

 Credits are earned through two components:

-1. All six assignments (dynamic programming, Markov chains, hidden Markov models, recurrent neural networks, attention, transformer) must be completed throughout the semester (pass/fail; pair programming encouraged).
+1. All six assignments (dynamic programming, Markov chains, hidden Markov models, recurrent neural networks, attention, transformer) must be completed throughout the semester; assigments are ass/fail, pair programming encouraged (ie. you can submit as teams of two).
 2. Oral exam (20') covering theory and assignments (graded; individual exams).